 What Can Be Sprouted?

-All grains, beans, nuts and seeds in the whole grain form can be sprouted.
-Being whole grain means that the grains have not been processed to remove the bran layer and the germ.
-The beans have not been split in half or canned.
-The nuts and seeds have not been milled into a powder or paste, and have not been roasted or blanched.
+All grains, beans, nuts and seeds in the raw whole grain form can be sprouted.
+That means the grains have not been processed to remove the bran layer and the germ, and have not been split in half or canned.
+In addition, the nuts and seeds have not been milled into a powder or paste, and have not been roasted or blanched.
 In short, any breaking, grinding, heating, cooking, polishing will damage the grains, beans, nuts and seeds so that they will not germinate, or have a reduced chance to germinate.
 Note the hulling of the outside shell does not prevent germination.
 For example, brown rice will sprout, and white rice will not.
 Hulled barley will sprout, and pearl barley will not.